Learning Granularity-Aware Affordances from Human-Object Interaction for Tool-Based Functional Dexterous Grasping: Method

 The end coordinate \( P_{we} \) in the world coordinate system can be obtained by the following equation:

-where \( P_{he} {=} [x_{he}, y_{he}, z_{he}]^T \) is the wrist end coordinate in the hand coordinate system, which is directly obtained from the mechanical structure. $R_{wf}$ represents the rotation matrix of the object correctly grasped by the hand.
+where \( P_{e} {=} [x_{he}, y_{he}, z_{he}]^T \) is the wrist end coordinate in the hand coordinate system, which is directly obtained from the mechanical structure. $R_{wf}$ represents the rotation matrix of the object correctly grasped by the hand.
 Since this method focuses on the functional area and does not involve rotation, we assume that it is a known quantity.

-Finally, we adjust the coarse gesture angles, continuously receiving force feedback during the adjustment process.
-We consider the grasp to be stable and stop the angle adjustment when the rate of change of the force derivative is zero.
+Finally, to quickly and stably achieve coarse-to-fine gesture adjustment, we adopt the Functionally Integrated Adaptive Force-Feedback Manipulation (FAFM) algorithm \cite{yang2024task} to refine the coarse gesture angles.
+During this process, continuous force feedback is received, and the adjustment stops when the rate of change of the force derivative reaches zero, indicating a stable grasp.